 8. Quality Recommendations from Teachers and Guidance Counselor.
 The recommendation letters that you ask your teachers and your guidance counselor to write can play a key role in your college application.
 Ideally, you have a few favorite teachers — teachers who not only know the quality of your work and academic acumen, but also can talk about some of your personal qualities.
 It’s best to ask your teachers for letters as early as you can so that they have the time to write a quality letter.

 9. Relevant Recommendations from Professionals and Others.
 One other nice touch — especially for a college you really want to attend — is to ask a professional, such as a former (or current) boss, to write a letter of recommendation for you.
 Even better if that person has some sort of tie to the college as a donor or alumnus.
 Other possibilities include your supervisor from one or more of your volunteering/community service projects or a coach from one of the teams you have played for.
 If you have run your own business, you might ask a favorite customer to write a letter.
 Finally, you can also ask a family friend or religious leader to write a letter — but personal references are not as strong as academic or professional ones.

 10. Work and Entrepreneurial Experiences.
-While you certainly do not need to have ever held a part-time or summer job or started your own business, if you have some unique experiences, writing about your experiences can be a great essay topic as well as showcasing your professionalism and time-management skills.
-College admissions folks love self-starters — applicants with a strong entrepreneurial spirit — so proudly tell the story of your babysitting, lawn mowing, car detailing, tutoring, painting, or pet-sitting business (or whatever YOUR business is).
+While you certainly do not need to have ever held a part-time or summer job or started your own business, if you have some unique experiences, writing about them can be a great essay topic as well as showcasing your professionalism and time-management skills.
+College admissions directors love self-starters — applicants with a strong entrepreneurial spirit — so proudly tell the story of your babysitting, lawn mowing, tutoring, painting, or pet-sitting business (or whatever YOUR business is).